 4

 Flatten the dough into a 7.5″ disc.
-Don’t work or knead the dough; focus on just gently pressing the clumps together!
+Don’t work or knead the dough; focus on just gently pressing the clumps together.

 5

-Cut out eight scones and top with sparkling sugar.
+Cut out eight scones and top with sparkling coarse sugar.
 Cut the dough into eight segments, dipping your scraper or knife into flour after every cut to keep it from sticking.
 Then, top with sugar.

 6